syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 }
 {% endhighlight %}

-The following code explains how to get the selected row in code-behind, by making use of the `SfDataGrid.SelectionChanged` event.
+The following code explains how to get the selected item in code-behind, by making use of the `SfDataGrid.SelectionChanged` event.

 {% highlight c# %}
 dataGrid.SelectionChanged += DataGrid_SelectionChanged;

-void DataGrid_SelectionChanged (object sender, GridSelectionChangedEventArgs e) {
+private void DataGrid_SelectionChanged (object sender, GridSelectionChangedEventArgs e) {
+    // gets the selected item
     var selectedItems = e.AddedItems;
 }
 {% endhighlight %}